Cube-OS/cubeOS/docs/sdk-docs/sdk-installing.rst

 Exposing Network Ports
 ~~~~~~~~~~~~~~~~~~~~~~

-If you would like to interact with Kubos services running inside an SDK instance from your host
+If you would like to interact with CubeOS services running inside an SDK instance from your host
 environment, you will need to update your Vagrantfile to expose either a single port, or your
 entire SDK as with a private network address.

 We recommend that you set up a `private network <https://www.vagrantup.com/docs/networking/private_network.html>`__
 connection, since you may want to interact with multiple different network ports while developing
-with KubOS.
+with CubeOS.

 To do so, enable the following line in your Vagrantfile::